 At the beginning of a a fixed-rate loan, most of your payment is applied to interest.
 As you pay on the loan, more of your payment is applied to principal.

 Borrowers can choose a fixed-rate loan in order to lock in a low interest rate.
-Borrowers choose these types of loans when interest rates are low and they wish to lock in at this lower rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at the best rate currently available.
-Call Cottingham Mortgage Inc. at (800) 288-9693 for details.
+People select these types of loans because interest rates are low and they want to lock in at this low rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide greater stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at a favorable rate.
+Call Cottingham Mortgage Inc. at (800) 288-9693 to learn more.

-ARMs most often have their lowest rates at the start of the loan.
-They usually provide that interest rate for an initial period that varies greatly.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the introductory rate is fixed for three or five years.
-After this period it adjusts every year.
-These loans are fixed for a certain number of years (3 or 5 years, then they adjust.
-Loans like this are often best for borrowers who anticipate moving within three or five years.
-These types of ARMs most benefit people who will sell their house or refinance before the loan adjusts.
+ARMs most often feature the lowest, most attractive rates toward the start.
+They usually provide that rate from a month to ten years.
+You've probably read about 5/1 or 3/1 ARMs.
+For these loans, the initial rate is fixed for three or five years.
+It then adjusts every year.
+These types of loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
+Loans like this are best for people who anticipate moving in three or five years.
+These types of adjustable rate programs most benefit people who will move before the initial lock expires.

-You might choose an ARM to take advantage of a very low initial interest rate and plan on moving, refinancing or simply absorbing the higher rate after the initial rate expires.
+You might choose an Adjustable Rate Mortgage to take advantage of a lower introductory interest rate and count on moving, refinancing or absorbing the higher rate after the introductory rate expires.
 ARMs can be risky when housing prices go down because homeowners could be stuck with increasing rates when they can't sell or refinance at the lower property value.

 Have questions about mortgage loans?
 Call us at (800) 288-9693.
 We answer questions about different types of loans every day.